-Section 1: History and Governance
+Section 1 - History and governance

 The institution became Oswego State Teachers College and one of SUNY's charter members in 1948.
-While maintaining its high standards as a center for teacher education, the institution began to broaden its academic perspective in 1962 when it became one of the Colleges or Arts and Sciences of the State University or New York.
+While maintaining its high standards as a center for teacher education, the institution began to broaden its academic perspective in 1962 when it became one of the Colleges of Arts and Sciences of the State University or New York.

 State University of New York

 The State University of New York's 64 geographically dispersed campuses bring educational opportunity within commuting distance of virtually all New Yorkers and comprise the nation's largest comprehensive system of public higher education.
-The university's motto is "To Learn, To Search, To Serve. "
+The university's motto is "To Learn, To Search, To Serve."

 The State University is accredited by the University of the State of New York, which embraces all education programs in the state, and is directed by the Board of Regents, with the state education commissioner as President.
 Within that legal framework, however, the State University is effectively autonomous.
 SUNY has its own Board of Trustees, appointed by the governor, that establishes university policy and carries overall responsibility for operation or the campuses.
-Under the direction of the Board of Trustees is a chancellor who directs the System Administration.
+Under the direction of the Board of Trustees is a Chancellor who directs the System Administration.
 Though considerable autonomy is also granted the separate State University units, final policy-making authority is vested in the System Administration.

 Oswego is one of 13 university colleges in the SUNY system.
 Comprising the rest of the system are four university centers, two health science centers, five colleges of technology, five specialized colleges, two statutory colleges that are funded by the State University but located on private campuses, and 30 locally sponsored community colleges.